 Internally-obtained data are likely part of a current operation, for example, a case or intelligence-gathering campaign on a specific subject or region.
-The strength of internal information is its relevance to our agency’s mission, the possibility of tasking collectors, and the multiplier effect of reaching out to partner agencies.
-At the same time, a weakness is its inherent incompleteness because collection is ongoing.
+The strength of using internally-obtained information is that it is by its nature relevant to a home agency’s mission.
+There is also the possibility of tasking collectors.
+One weakness might be its inherent incompleteness because collection is ongoing.

-Externally-obtained data come primarily from statistics compiled by government and private entities.
-On the plus side, data compilation can be an arduous task, so to have a ready data set is a timesaver.
+Externally-obtained data might come from statistics compiled by state, local, and tribal, as well as private entities.
+On the positive side, data compilation can be an arduous task, so to have a ready data set is a timesaver.
 You may have to add information, depending on which attributes you choose to analyze, but the framework is there.
 Despite its convenience, there are a few points to consider.

 - Your credibility and the strength of your analysis are more at stake due to the potential for bias.
 Be prepared to defend the data you included/excluded in terms of completeness, consistency, and objectivity.